hashicorp/terraform/website/guides/terraform-integration-program.html.md

 ![Integration program diagram](/assets/images/docs/terraform-integration-program-diagram.png)

-As shown above, Infrastructure Partners are categorized as:
+Our Infrastructure Partners typically have the following use cases:

 - **Public Cloud:** Large-scale, global cloud providers that offer a range of services including IaaS, SaaS, and PaaS
 - **Container Orchestration:** Partners that help with provisioning, and deployment of containers